AshridgeTechnologies/elemento/stories/Refactor app runners.md

 - App runner gets built code from GitHub
 - App runner can use specified version
 - App runner gets default from tag
+- App runner does not use service worker

 App Runner rework - server side
 -------------------------------